vicramon/ember-tutorial/chapters/routing-in-ember.md

 When you visit `http://localhost:3000/posts/new`, you will see both `posts` template and the `posts/new` template.
 The `posts` template will need an `outlet` tag inside itself to specify where `posts/new` will appear.

 This is very different from server-side development where every route can have totally different UI.
 If you see a route in Ember in the url bar, that means that it is active and it's UI should be visible.
 This is a feature.
-It allows you to compartmentlize UI that builds on top of other UI, so this pattern makes a lot of sense for the front-end.
+It allows you to compartmentalize UI that builds on top of other UI, so this pattern makes a lot of sense for the front-end.

 ## See Your Routes